Block Months

 Community Outreach

 Our residents are involved in numerous community outreach programs.
 We staff a migrant farm worker's clinic with our attendings from June to October.
-The Migrant Clinic provides care to migrant workers employed at farms around Manchester, Michigan.
+The Migrant Health Clinic provides care to migrant workers employed at farms around Lenawee County, Michigan.

-The Latino Health Clinic provides specialized medical care to Spanish speaking patients from the Ypsilanti Health Center's population.
-The clinic is staffed by Spanish-speaking faculty and/or residents or with the presence of an interpreter.
-Our residents also organize and provide coverage with attendings for sports physicals to students at several community middle and high schools, doing health screening, health education, and encouraging physical activity.
-In addition, we have the opportunity to work with attendings in coverage of high school, University of Michigan and Eastern Michigan University sporting events.
+The Latino Health Clinic at the Ypsilanti Health Center provides specialized medical care to Spanish speaking patients from the community.
+The clinic is staffed primarily by Spanish speaking faculty and/or residents.
+Spanish interpreters are also available on-site.
+Our residents also organize and provide coverage with attendings for sports physicals to students at several middle schools and high schools throughout the community by conducting health screenings, providing health education, and encouraging physical activity.
+In addition, residents have the opportunity to work alongside attendings in the coverage of high school, University of Michigan, and Eastern Michigan University sporting events.

 Resident Wellness